Add-ons configuration loader#

 }

-which generates the add-ons loader file.
+@plone/registry has a helper utility createAddonsLoader which generates the add-ons loader file.

 That file contains the code needed to load the add-ons configuration of all the registered add-ons, keeping the order in which they were defined.

-By default, it's called registry.loader.js
+By default, it's called registry.loader.js.

 Important

-This file is generated and maintained by @plone/registry
+This file is generated and maintained by @plone/registry.

 You should neither modify it nor add your own styles in here.